qwertydelle/duxty/README.md

 duxt
 ```

-you can also pass in a token for your project by using:
+You can also pass in a token for your project by using:

 ```bash
 duxt -t <token>
 ```